Savior (film): Plot

 They arrive at her house where she is rejected by her family due to the shame felt by her father.
 They leave her house with Guy intending to head for a refugee camp where Vera and the baby would be looked after.
 Vera continues to reject the child and does not talk to Guy.
 After being told by Goran's family that his corpse has been found and that he was last seen in the company of Guy and Vera, Vera's father and brother head off in pursuit of them.
 They eventually catch up with them when they stop to get milk for the child.
 Guy is shot and injured, but Vera places herself between him and her father as he goes to kill him, and her father backs off and allows them to leave when Guy tells him that Goran intended to kill both Vera and the baby.

 They briefly return to Vera's village to find it has been attacked, and have to watch from a distance as her family and other villagers are rounded up and led away by Bosniak militiamen.
 Guy decides to head for the safety of the UN zone in Split on the Dalmatian Coast.
 On their way they stop and take refuge with an elderly Croat man and his Bosnian Serb wife.
 The old man tells Guy "before the war, no difference [between Serbs and Croats], and now, stupid", pointing to his head to show madness.

 After moving on they reach what they think is a relatively safe area.
 Vera leaves Guy and the child to rest in an abandoned and half-sunk boat on the edge of a lake while she goes to find a bus that will take them to Split.
-Vera is captured along with other civilians by members of the Croatian Defense Council.
-The Croats take their prisoners to the waterfront where Guy is hiding in the boat.
-One Croat then proceeds to beat several to death with a sledgehammer, including Vera, as they stand in the water.
+Vera is captured along with other civilians by members of the Croatian Defense Council (HVO).
+The HVO takes their prisoners to the waterfront where Guy is hiding in the boat.
+The HVO then proceed to beat several to death with a sledgehammer, including Vera, as they stand in the water.
 The fighters shoot those that are left as Guy witnesses the slaughter from inside the boat but can do nothing without giving himself and the child away.
-He smothers the baby in order to keep her quiet as the soldiers prepare to leave.
+He smothers the baby in order to keep her quiet as the HVO prepares to leave.
 She stops breathing but is soon resuscitated by Guy.

 Guy eventually makes his way onto a bus that takes him and the baby to Split where he leaves Vera's baby in an unattended Red Cross vehicle and writes the name "Vera" on a paper before walking to a pier, throwing his rifle and scope in the water and collapsing on a bench.
 A woman who was on the bus with him approaches him, carrying the girl and offering help.
 When she asks if the baby is his, Guy replies that she is and the woman promises to take them both to a hospital.